Generation of degree-correlated networks using copulas: Introduction

 \section{Introduction}

-Drawing on the pertinent literature, network studies have provided substantial insights into the skeletal morphology of various systems, with examples as diverse as the human brain, online social communities, financial networks or electric power grids \cite{Boccaletti:2006,Barratt:2008,Dorogovtsev:2008, Lazer:2009, Schweitzer:2009}.
-Going beyond characterizing the network topology by the essential degree distribution, extensive research has focused on the degree-degree association \cite{Newman:2002}.
+Drawing on the pertinent literature, network studies have provided substantial insights into the skeletal morphology of various systems, with examples as diverse as the human brain, online social communities, financial networks or electric power grids \cite{Boccaletti:2006,Dorogovtsev:2008, Schweitzer:2009}.
+Going beyond characterizing the network topology by the essential degree distribution, extensive research has focused on the degree-degree association\footnote[1]{The term `association' is used in this paper as it refers to the general relation between two random variables, while the term `correlation' is restricted to a single measure. } \cite{Newman:2002}.
 A positive degree-degree association represents the tendency of nodes with a similarly small or large degree to be connected to each other.
 A negative degree-degree association accordingly implies that the nodes tend to be connected to nodes with a considerably different degree.
-Positive association is typically found in social networks, while a negative association can often be observed in biological and technical ones \cite{Newman:2003}.
+Interestingly, a positive association is typically found in social networks, while a negative association can often be observed in biological and technical ones \cite{Newman:2003}.